pimcore/pimcore/docs/Development_Documentation/03_Documents/03_Navigation.md

 ?>
 ```

-## Using partials generate customized Navigation
+## Using Partials Generating a Customized Navigation

 For example, generate bootstrap 3.0 style navigation: